matomo-org/developer-documentation/docs/getting-started.md

 ### Adding a new report

 We've created a plugin and got it to display something in Piwik's UI.
 Now let's make it show something useful.
-We're going to create a new report that uses the real time visit data returned by the [Live!](#) plugin and reports on the browsers used.
+We're going to create a new report that uses the realtime visit data returned by the [Live!](#) plugin and reports on the browsers used.

 TODO: another Note below